 However, there is some disagreement about exactly what was said by whom.

-Anyway, I love this song and arranged it in standard tuning (the original version is in D G C G C D sixth string to first) I also added some improvisation with a few jazz runs and used my Fractal AX8 effects processor for some spacey sounds for the outro of this instrumental version of the “Rain Song.”
+Anyway, I love this song and arranged it in standard tuning (the original version is in D G C G C D sixth string to first) I also added some improvisation with a few jazz runs and used my Parker Nitefly Guitar with a Fractal AX8 effects processor for some spacey sounds in the outro of this instrumental version of the “Rain Song.”
 I hope you enjoy!
 Please leave your comments below and let me know what your favorite Led Zeppelin song is.